dlt-hub/vibe-hub/salesforce_instance/salesforce_instance-docs.md

 We’ll show you how to generate a readable and easily maintainable Python script that fetches data from salesforce_instance’s API and loads it into Iceberg, DataFrames, files, or a database of your choice.
 Here are some of the endpoints you can load:

-- Campaign Member Management: Manage and retrieve data related to campaign members.
+- Campaign Member Management: Operations related to accessing and managing campaign members.
-- Contact Management: Operations related to managing contact information.
+- Contact Management: Operations for accessing and managing contact details.

 You can combine these endpoints to build pipelines that extract structured content from Salesforce workspaces at scale — via REST APIs or webhook ingestion.